NTARI-RAND/agrinet-docs/blog/2019-05-29-long-blog-post.md

 ---
-slug: long-blog-post
+slug: agrinet-design-language
-title: Long Blog Post
+title: How We Crafted the Agrinet Design Language
-authors: yangshun
+authors: [product-design]
-tags: [hello, docusaurus]
+tags: [design, ux]
 ---

 This is the summary of a very long blog post,